 Celebrate Public Lands with WV Rivers at Little Beaver State Park on 9/28

-On September 28 we’ll be holding a National Public Lands Day Celebration with Conservation Legacy at Little Beaver State Park.
+On September 28 we’re holding a National Public Lands Day Celebration with Conservation Legacy at Little Beaver State Park.
 The celebration features a morning of trail work and an afternoon of recreation, food and music!

 Little Beaver State Park, in southern WV, has received over $400,000 from the Land & Water Conservation Fund and is a great example of how LWCF funds benefit West Virginia.

-Trail work registration starts at 9:00am, lunch and entertainment start at 12:00pm.
+Trail work registration starts at 9:00am; coffee will be available at registration.

 Our National Public Lands Day Celebration is a great way to get outside and give back to the public lands you love.
 So, bring the family and care for your public lands while enjoying fellowship, a good meal, and fresh air.